liujingbreak/require-injector/README.md

 Injecting and replacing require() function in both NodeJS and browser side CommonJS packing tool like Browserify.

+When it is used for Node, it is a little bit like [app-module-path](https://www.npmjs.com/package/app-module-path)
 > You may use it as a simple IoC container, which helps you decouple modules.

 > Or if you just want to replace some third-party package's dependency without doing git-fork and create a whole new package.